Rebuilding the Social Operating System

 One of Stephens’ central ideas is that social capital (trust, reputation, reciprocity, and contribution) is the most undervalued form of wealth in modern society.

-One example is KommunityKoin, an initiative exploring the idea of symbolic recognition systems that honor community service and civic participation.
-Inspired by the ideas of civic challenge coins and time-banking concepts, KommunityKoin frames acts of service as something worthy of acknowledgment and celebration.
-Koins are not designed to function as money.
-Instead, they act as tokens of recognition — signals that someone has contributed meaningfully to their community.
+One example is KommunityKoin, an initiative exploring the idea of building and honoring community service and civic participation.
 By making service visible and socially valued, Stephens hopes to help rebuild the cultural norms that encourage people to invest in one another.

 From Charity to Agency